-Under the Pfizer License, we have paid Pfizer a one-time nonrefundable upfront fee of \$5.0 million and are obligated to pay Pfizer potential future clinical and regulatory milestone payments, as well as potential sales milestones upon achievement of net sales ranging from \$250.0 million to \$1.0 billion for each product type (oral sulopenem and other prodrugs, and sulopenem and other non-prodrugs).
-We are obligated to pay Pfizer royalties ranging from a single-digit to mid-teens percentage of marginal net sales of each licensed product increasing as we achieve aggregate net sales above certain amounts.
-Pfizer also received six million of our Series A preferred shares at a value of \$1.00 per share as additional payment for the licensed rights.
+Under the Pfizer License, we have paid Pfizer a one-time nonrefundable upfront fee of \$5.0 million and are obligated to pay Pfizer potential future clinical and regulatory milestone payments, as well as potential sales milestones upon achievement of net sales ranging from \$250.0 million to \$1.0 billion for each product type (sulopenem etzadroxil and other prodrugs, and sulopenem and other non-prodrugs).
+We are obligated to pay Pfizer royalties ranging from a single-digit to mid-teens percentage of marginal net sales of each licensed product.
+Pfizer also received 381,922 of our Series A preferred shares at a value of \$15.71 per share as additional payment for the licensed rights.
 In addition, if we sublicense or assign our rights to licensed products to a third party, and we receive in connection with such transaction a threshold amount of at least a low nine figure dollar amount over a specified period of time, we will be obligated to pay Pfizer an additional one-time payment of a low eight figure dollar amount.